Carlos Correa Player Props: Twins vs. Nationals

-Carlos Correa -- 0-for-4 in his last game -- will be in action for the Minnesota Twins versus the Washington Nationals, with Chad Kuhl on the hill, on April 22 at 2:10 PM ET.
+Carlos Correa -- 3-for-4 with an RBI in his last game -- will be in action for the Minnesota Twins versus the Washington Nationals, with Patrick Corbin on the mound, on April 23 at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Nationals.
+He racked up three hits (going 3-for-4 with an RBI) in his last appearance against the Nationals.

 Carlos Correa Game Info & Props vs. the Nationals